jaeungkim/jaeungkim/README.md

 ## 🌟 About Me

 * 🎓 I hold a Bachelor of Science in Computer Science from the University of British Columbia.
-* 📌 I'm currently based in Vancouver, BC.
+* 📌 I'm currently based in Seoul, Korea.
 * 💼 I have 3+ years of professional experience in full-stack web development.
 * 🎯 My main areas of expertise are frontend and backend development, 3D web technologies, and cloud computing.
 * 📚 I'm fluent in English and Korean.